 Batavia Downs is the oldest lighted harness track in North America, opening in 1940.
 Owned and operated by Western Regional Off Track Betting Corporation, Batavia Downs opened its gaming facility doors in May of 2005 and offers more than 879 gaming machines to choose from.
 The facility also includes three great restaurants for patrons.

 Jake’s 58 Hotel & Casino in Islandia, New York, on Long Island, is owned and operated by Suffolk Regional Off-Track Betting Corporation with 1,000 video gaming machines.
 Since it fully opened in May 2017, Jake’s 58 has increased in popularity on Long Island and has begun drawing patrons from New York City and beyond.

 Saratoga Casino Hotel traces its history back to 1941, when the first harness racing program was run.
 In January 2004, Saratoga Casino Hotel became the first of NYGA’s members to open its doors and now boasts more than 1,300 slot and table game machines.
-Recently the company purchased a casino in Colorado.
-It also operates a thoroughbred track in Kentucky.
+Recently the company purchased casinos in Colorado and Mississippi.